Sewer Line Replacement Permits in

 Standard Ordinances & Processing Time

-While local rules in Lancaster County may vary slightly from municipality to municipality, standard US zoning dictates that: Trenches must remain open until a city plumbing inspector visually verifies the pipe slope, material, and connection integrity to the municipal sewer main.
+Key code points for a Sewer Line Replacement in Lancaster County: Trenches must remain open until a city plumbing inspector visually verifies the pipe slope, material, and connection integrity to the municipal sewer main.

 Estimated processing time in Lancaster County: 2 to 4 weeks.